North Korea fires ballistic missile after month-long pause | DW | 27.02.2022

 The South Korean National Security Council said the North's missile launch was undesirable while the world was trying to resolve the Ukraine crisis, while the US military's Indo-Pacific Command called upon North Korea to "refrain from further destabilizing acts."

-US President Joe Biden imposed sanctions on North Korea's nuclear program in January, even as his administration sought to engage Pyongyang in dialogue in a bid to persuade it to give up its nuclear missiles.
+US President Joe Biden imposed sanctions on North Korea in January, even as his administration sought to engage Pyongyang in dialogue in a bid to persuade it to give up its nuclear weapons.

 North Korea fired a record number of mostly short-range missiles in January.